Experimental measurement of quantum first-passage-time distributions

-Experimental QFPTD measurement results for $N_B = 2,3,4$ are shown in Fig.~\ref{fig:experimental_FPT}.
-The experimental results—notably their long-time behavior—show good agreement with the theoretical predictions and are consistent with an exponential decay at long times.
-As $N_B$ increases, the ballistic portion is longer, in good agreement with theory.
-Pulse errors tend to increase the probability of early detection; thereby shifting the QFPTD forward in time.
-This effect also contributes to an exponential tail with a shorter characteristic time than that of the corresponding theoretical prediction.
-In order to compare the effect of moving $N_B$ without becoming dominated by step pulse errors, in Fig.~\ref{fig:experimental_FPT} we scale $\theta$ proportionally to $N_B$.

-In a separate experiment we explore a critical aspect of stroboscopic FPTDs: the dependence of the escape probability on $\theta$.
-We compare QFPTDs with $N_B=3$ and different $\theta$ in Fig.~\ref{fig:double-speed}.
-Since the QFPTDs shown here are probabilities and not probability densities, direct comparison of the QFPTDs for different values of $\theta$ is done using the escape probability.
-The experimental results are consistent with the presence of an enhancement of the escape probability for smaller $\theta$.
-However, with current step pulse error rates, these data do not conclusively demonstrate it.
-This enhancement is a consequence of the repeated measurements within each run.
-If instead measurements were performed once in a run, then an `escape' probability could be reconstructed, but it would be insensitive to $\theta$.

-\textit{Conclusions}— We develop and validate a novel way to use the motion of a trapped ion to measure QFPTDs.
+\textit{Conclusions}---We develop and validate a novel way to use the motion of a trapped ion to measure QFPTDs.
 We use this method to measure experimentally the QFPTD of the ion energy when it is coupled to a high-temperature amplitude reservoir, and show good agreement with theory.
 The step pulse measurements developed here can potentially be used for bosonic state engineering and simulation \cite{katz_bosonic, Brown_Bosonic}.
 Further engineering of bespoke measurement operators raises the possibility of studying the properties of QFPTDs with more exotic surviving domains, such as quantum recurrence times~\cite{KissQFPTDPolya} and winding numbers~\cite{winding_1, winding_2}.
 Complex interaction graphs for applications such as quantum walk search algorithms can be implemented using more co-trapped ions thereby increasing the number of motional and spin degrees of freedom \cite{Monroe_qsim, kihwan_qsim, katz_bosonic}.
-Using more trapped ions, The role of entanglement in QFPTDs could be investigated, which remains largely unexplored.
+Using more trapped ions, the role of entanglement in QFPTDs could be investigated, which remains largely unexplored.

-We are grateful to Jude Alnas for assistance with ARTIQ control.
+\textit{Acknowledgments}---We are grateful to Jude Alnas for assistance with ARTIQ control.
 This work was funded by NSF under QLCI: Center for Robust Quantum Simulation OMA-2120757.
+JR is supported by the Goshaw Fellowship.
 This manuscript was edited in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.